LMLK-seal/HFdownloader/README.md

 2. **Click Download**: Press the "Start Download" button to begin
 3. **Monitor Progress**: Watch the real-time progress and status updates
-4. **Receive ZIP File**: Your complete model repository will be delivered as a ZIP archive
+4. **Receive ZIP File**: Your complete model repository will be delivered as a ZIP archive `Note: Models that require accepting license terms on the Hugging Face Hub may fail to download.`

 ## 🎯 Use Cases